manasa-kalluru/react_foodApp/README.md

 - If there is no dependency array-> useFfect(() => {}) -> useEffect is called on every render.
 - If dependency arrais empty -> useFfect(() => {}, []) -> useEffect is called on intial render(just once)
 - If dependency array is a variable say {btnName}, useEffect is called everytime btnName is updated
+- The return statement of the call back function of useEffect can be used to clean up re-occuring code like setInterval.

 ## DOs and Donts Hooks
 - Hooks are used to create local state variables inside a component.
 So hooks can only be called inside a component.